ixqifeba/ixqifeba.github.io/content/posts/looking.md

 became
 those thoughts.

-<s>Reactin</s>
 Punching wildly
-<s>from sleep.</s>
+from a
-from a forgotten slumber.
+forgotten slumber.

 The greatest crime
 I've committed
+is to not let be,
+be what is.

-is to not let me be,
+<s>is to not let me be,
-be what I am.
+be what I am.</s>

 To look.

-To forestall
+<s>To forestall</s>
+Forestalling
-a growth,
+growth,
 to fit in.
+Even when
-Yet it undoes
+it undoes
-no pain.
+no pain, and
-Simply hinders
+simply hinders
 the unfurling
 of a beautiful song.
 </div>